alubin03/ConnectingVMs/README.md

 ## Configuring NAT network to connect 2 VMs

 I am setting up my lab enviornment to use for malware analysis, penetration testing, and secure software testing.
-But first i need to connect them by using NAT networking.🌐
+But first I need to connect them by using NAT networking.🌐

+⚠️ I want to clarify that the following documentation is not intended to serve as a comprehensive, step-by-step guide for the lab that I have created.
+It is rather a record of my personal notes and observations on the lab⚠️

 ### Tools Used🔨